Blind Boxes: The TikTok-Driven Retail Hack Behind Labubu Success

 Viewers get a slice of the dopamine hit they would get from buying a blind box just by watching the outcome of the unboxing (triggered by “mirror neurons” in the brain, which fire regardless of whether an act is being performed or observed).
 It keeps them engaged, which in turn benefits the creators.

-“Labubu unboxing” specifically attracts more than 100,000 YouTube searches per month.
+“Labubu unboxing” specifically attracts more than 10,000 YouTube searches per month (a figure that was as high as 100,000 at one point).
 And the top Labubu unboxing videos on TikTok have reached more than 5 million views.

-Completing the virtuous cycle for retail, engaged viewers may also be influenced to go out and buy the boxes (or their specific contents) for themselves, especially as Black Friday approaches.
-A survey from last year’s holiday season found that more than half of consumers got gift inspiration from TikTok unboxings and reviews.
+Completing the virtuous cycle for retail, engaged viewers may also be influenced to go out and buy the boxes (or their specific contents) for themselves.
+56% of US consumers have gone on to purchase products they first saw advertised on TikTok.

 The Labubu phenomenon certainly isn’t over.
-Between the soaring US sales figures and the no.10 spot on Google’s Holiday 100, interest clearly remains high.
+Continued soaring sales figures shows that interest remains high.

-However, while Pop Mart will undoubtedly hope to build on this huge momentum in new ways, including the opening of its new global retail locations, Labubu blind boxes have the hallmarks of a craze.
+However, while Pop Mart will undoubtedly hope to build on this huge momentum in new ways, including its new global retail locations and its upcoming movie release, Labubu blind boxes have the hallmarks of a craze.

 “Labubu blind box” searches are already way down from an August peak, and the Exploding Topics algorithm expects volume to taper off entirely.

-But blind boxes in general may well be here to stay.
+But blind boxes in general are here to stay.

 A whole host of other brands are trending upward on the back of blind box offerings.